THE YEARLY READER

 The Pirates were also experiencing a revival, one shouldered almost single-handily by Wagner, but also helped by an improved pitching rotation led by 23-game winners in veteran Vic Willis and rookie Nick Maddox.

-After splitting a doubleheader, the teams returned for a day game on September 21.
-Cubs pitcher Jack Pfiester was matched up with Christy Mathewson, who, if he wasn’t having the best year of his career, was certainly having his most productive.
-By year’s end, Mathewson would top the NL in all of the following: A whopping 37 wins in 56 appearances totaling 390 innings, 34 complete games (11 of them shutouts), a 1.43 earned run average, 259 strikeouts and even five saves.
+After splitting a doubleheader, the teams returned for a day game on September 23.
+Cub pitcher Jack Pfiester was matched with Christy Mathewson, who, if he wasn’t having the best year of his career, was certainly having his most productive.
+By year’s end, Mathewson would top the NL in all of the following: A whopping 37 wins in 56 appearances totaling 390 innings; 34 complete games, 11 of them shutouts; a 1.43 earned run average; 259 strikeouts; and even five saves.

 Merkle singled, sending McCormick to third representing the potential game-winning run.
 That brought up shortstop Al Birdwell—who himself singled, sending in McCormick to win the game.
 Merkle, watching McCormick cross home plate, turned and headed straight to the clubhouse to join in the celebration.